Learn More Series

 Wednesday, December 4.
 5:00-7:00pm

-In this program, panelists Kimberly Howard (Wheelock College of Education & Human Development), Anna Ward (Wheelock College of Education & Human Development), Thomas Green (Massachusett Tribe at Ponkapoag), and Travis Franks (Utah State University) will reflect on the challenges and advocacy of removing the Myles Standish name from a BU residence hall.
-They will engage with the audience in a conversation on what attendees can do to support efforts to make BU a more inclusive University for Native American and Indigenous community members.
-Dinner will be provided for registered attendees.
+In this program, panelists Kimberly Howard (Wheelock College of Education & Human Development), Anna Ward (Wheelock College), Thomas Green (Tribal Council Member of Massachusett Tribe at Ponkapoag & Chair of Historical Preservation Committee), Jacob Leal (School of Theology), and Travis Franks (Utah State University) will reflect on the challenges and advocacy of removing the Myles Standish name from a BU residence hall.
+Moderator Laura Jimenez (Wheelock College) will engage the audience in a conversation on the next steps in their advocacy and what attendees can do to support efforts to make BU a more inclusive University for Native American and Indigenous community members.
+Dinner and CART Captioning will be provided.

 Resources: